SAP-archive/cloud-portal-tutorial-samples/README.md

 ***
 ### Description
-Sample resources for SAP Cloud Platform Portal tutorials grouped in folders according to their referencing tutorial.
+Sample resources for SAP Cloud Platform Portal blogs and tutorials grouped in folders according to their referencing tutorial.

 The samples include custom Fiori applications, Portal widgets, and Shell Plugins.